nikitavoloboev/data/macOS/apps/bettertouchtool.md

 # [BetterTouchTool](https://www.boastr.net)
-I use this app for mapping various trackpad gestures to hotkeys and actions both globally and per specific application.
+I use this app for mapping various trackpad gestures to hotkeys and actions both globally and per specific applications.

 Here are my stats from using the app:
 ![](https://i.imgur.com/llRfTJt.png)